VivianMonzon/Python_library-Checklist/checklist.md

-# Which points have to be done to write a library:
+# Which points have to be done in the process of writing a library:

 ## Brainstorming:
 - [ ] What is the need for writing this library
-- [ ] What should the library be able to do - which functions.
+- [ ] What should the library be able to do (which functions should be included).

 ## Folder and files organisation as e.g. with cookiecutter ([Cookiecutter documentation](http://cookiecutter.readthedocs.io/en/latest/index.html)):
 - [ ] Install cookiecutter (different options):